 - We take any allegations of modern slavery, as existing within our immediate business or wider supply chains, extremely seriously as we consider modern slavery to be a clear violation of the most basic of human rights.

 - he Policy clearly states that any concerns or doubts about modern slavery should be addressed to the General Counsel.
 All concerns and reports will be fully investigated and, where appropriate, remedial action will be taken by the Company.
 Overall accountability is held by the Board of Directors of the Company.

 3 Due Diligence and Audit

-- As part of the due diligence process we are looking towards the introduction of standard form clauses within our contracts with new suppliers under which they will warrant to us that they are in compliance with, and will remain in compliance with, the terms of the Modern Slavery Act 2015.
+- As part of the due diligence process we include clauses within our contracts with new suppliers under which they will warrant to us that they are in compliance with, and will remain in compliance with, the terms of the Modern Slavery Act 2015.

 - As part of our wider due diligence exercise, we will liaise with new suppliers to ascertain the exact steps which they have taken to ensure that modern slavery does not taint their business.
 This will be through the completion of a questionnaire which will ask them to detail the compliance procedures which they have put in place to monitor their adherence to the terms of the Act.